 I was able to spend some quality time with her, late in her life, and I learned a lot when we went on a family vacation.
-By then, she had already experienced the death of two of her four children: my mother and one of my uncles, perhaps the greatest of all pains for any parent.
+By then, she had already experienced the death of her husband and of two of her four children — my mother and one of my uncles — perhaps the greatest of all pains for any parent.

-In my memory, I can still picture her happily on the beach, swinging on a hammock, in the middle of the palm trees, facing the ocean, watching the sun going down, and telling me how happy she was with her life, how content she was with what she had achieved, and how satisfied she was with everything life had given her.
+In my memory, I can still picture her happily swinging on a hammock in the middle of the palm trees on the beach, facing the ocean, watching the sun going down, and telling me how happy she was with her life, how content she was with what she had achieved, and how satisfied she was with everything life had given her.

 At that stage of her life, she was constantly expressing how grateful she was for living.
 For her, everything was wonderful, always.
-She appreciated all things that came her way.
-She didn’t complain about a single thing.
+She appreciated all things that came her way, and didn’t complain about a single thing.

 That time together revealed a grandma that I had not known before.
 I came to know her as one of the most beautiful, wise and accomplished women I ever knew… a different kind of beauty, a different kind of intelligence, a different kind of success.